Nonye2K3/chia/INSTALL.md

 You can now proceed to the [Quick Start Guide](https://github.com/Chia-Network/chia-blockchain/wiki/Quick-Start-Guide)

-# MacOS
+# macOS
-MacOS Mojave (10.14.x) or newer is required.
+macOS Mojave (10.14.x) or newer is required.

-Install the MacOS dmg installer - [Chia Blockchain MacOS](https://download.chia.net/latest/Setup-MacOS.dmg)
+Install the macOS .dmg installer - [Chia Blockchain MacOS](https://download.chia.net/latest/Setup-MacOS.dmg)

-When the installer first runs it will import or create multiple keys and add them to the MacOS keychain.
+When the installer first runs it will import or create multiple keys and add them to the macOS keychain.
 You may be prompted up to 3 times for your password.
 We suggest choosing "always allow."

 You can now proceed to the [Quick Start Guide](https://github.com/Chia-Network/chia-blockchain/wiki/Quick-Start-Guide)